Ibn-Adam/hello-/README.md

 this is my first repository or repo for learning git and github!
 #hello Two
 hey there! what's up your learning?
+#about git
+git is a version controling systems!